Parent Communication for Teachers

 Having students keep a specific folder for parent communication is a great way to keep all that communication organized and easy for parents to find.
 You can choose to send these folders home daily if necessary, though I personally think weekly is ideal.
 This way you don’t overwhelm parents with having to check a folder every single night.

-My communication folders (envelopes that were used school wide) went home every Thursday and included all graded papers, handouts, and important information.
+My teacher-parent communication folders (envelopes that were used school wide) went home every Thursday and included all graded papers, handouts, and important information.
 Then, they were emptied and signed by parents and returned on Friday.
 I would keep these for the week and stuff them before handing them out again.

 Raise your hand if the idea of parent teacher conferences totally terrifies you! *Raises hand* I used to get so anxious anytime I had to have a parent conference.
 I would seriously avoid them like the plague, and would feel sick to my stomach anytime a parent wanted to meet with me.